oasis-tcs/tosca-specs/2_0/events.md

   implementation artifacts, TOSCA v2.0 defines a single list of handles.
 TOSCA v2.0 also supports per-handler input and output definitions.
-- After all event handlers have been executed, a set of `triggers` are run.
+- If all event handlers executed succesfully, a list of `triggers` are run.
 Triggers conditionally send new events along the service topology graph.
-Triggers are a generalization of the `on_success` and `on_failure` keywords in the TOSCA v1.x workflow step grammar.
-Rather than conditially *triggering* follow-up actions based on the return values of the handlers, arbitrary conditions can be used to determine which follow-up actions should be taken next.
+A list of triggers is defined using the `on_success` keyword associated with the event definition.
+This keyword is a generalization of the `on_success` keyword in the TOSCA v1.x workflow step grammar.
+Similarly, an `on_failure` keyword is used to define a list of `triggers` that are run if one or more of the event handlers fail.
+- Trigger events are sent conditionally based on the value of a `condition` clause associated with the trigger.
+If the `condition` clause evaluates to `true`, the event is sent.
+If it evaluates to `false`, the trigger is ignored.

-In this model, events are the common construct for delegating control between entities, similar to how objects in an object-oriented system interact.
+Using this model, events are the common construct for delegating control between entities, similar to how objects in an object-oriented system interact.
 Events provide a shared *mechanism* that can be used to harmonize different pieces of TOSCA functionality.
 The *event